Car Accident Injuries

 - Coma and other disorders of consciousness

 If you have suffered a Car Accident Injury, hire a personal injury lawyer to assist with your claim.
-The attorneys at Valiente Mott Injury Attorneys are experienced in all car accident injuries.
-Valiente Mott Injury Attorneys has offices in Nevada and Utah and they are licensed in Nevada, Utah, California, and Washington.
-Call today for a free consultation: 702-623-2323.
+If you are looking for an experienced car accident attorney in Las Vegas, hire the attorneys at Valiente Mott.
+Valiente Mott holds offices in Nevada and Utah and they are licensed in Nevada, Utah, California, and Washington.

 Valiente Mott is a law firm dedicated to helping personal injury victims.
 We handle all personal injury matters, including, but not limited to, car crashes, defective products, and catastrophic injury.
 We are compassionate, yet aggressive when protecting personal injury victims and families who lost loved ones in fatal accidents.
 Learn more about who we are.